GOP Senate candidate Singh seeks recount to highlight what he calls perils of vote-by-mail elections

-Saying he wants to highlight the perils of all vote-by-mail elections as he checks on the accuracy of the July 7 primary count, Republican U.S. Senate candidate Hirsh Singh, asked for a hand recount of all Republican ballots in Cape May and Atlantic counties.
+Saying he wants to highlight the perils of all vote-by-mail elections as he checks on the accuracy of the July 7 primary count, Republican U.S. Senate candidate Hirsh Singh has asked for a hand recount of all Republican ballots in Cape May and Atlantic counties.

 In hearings Friday before Superior Court Judge Julio Mendez regarding his requests, Singh, 34, said he is asking for recounts in all counties of the state and called the July 7 primary “irregular” because it was the first time a primary was conducted mainly through paper vote-by-mail ballots.